What is breast reduction?

 The eventual size of the breasts is discussed between yourself and your surgeon during the initial consultation, achieving the appearance you have planned together.

 Your new breasts will not affect fertility, pregnancy but may affect your ability to breastfeed.
 However, if you have nursed a baby within the year prior to surgery you should delay surgery until one year after stopping breast feeding.

 After the procedure, most women adapt instantly to their new shape and rarely give a second thought to their scars.

 As the purpose of the procedure is to make breasts as attractive as possible, the scars are kept as small as possible and made either around the nipple, under the crease of the breast, or in the armpit.

-The scars are generally around the nipple, vertical down, amd then across.
+The scars are generally around the nipple, vertical down, and then across.
 They generally start off red and then fade to white.
-Rarely you can get a thicked scar or keloid scar, which can be treated with injections if it is a problem.
+Rarely you can get a thicker scar or keloid scar, which can be treated with injections if it is a problem.

 Will I experience any problems??

 Sometimes nipple sensation can change, very rarely there can be partial or complete nipple loss (particularly in smokers).
 There is a small chance of haematoma, or infection after any operation.
-There are risks related to general anesthesia, such as DVT (deep vein thrombosis) or PE(pulmonary embolus).
-Precuations such as heparin, TED stockings and flowtrons will be used to minimise these risks.
+There are risks related to general anaesthesia, such as DVT (deep vein thrombosis) or PE (pulmonary embolus).

 Are there any long-term risks??

 Cancer of the breast has been extensively researched.
 Results of this research show that there is some evidence that breast reduction reduces the chance of future development of breast cancer.